WeitlerT/WeitlerT.github.io/_portfolio/gcloud-juju-wikipage.md

 ---
 title: "Google Cloud - Wiki Page WIP"
-excerpt: "A project for a telecommunications course.
+excerpt: "An assignment we had for our telecommunications course.
 Hosting a public wiki page using Google Cloud, Juju, and Linux."
 header:
   image: #Image for the top goes here
   teaser: "https://it-positive.co.uk/wp-content/uploads/2018/06/cloud-technology.jpg"